MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 Tweepy docs say "Language detection is best-effort.".

-!> **Warning:** In my experience is **not** reliable.
+!> **Warning:** In my experience this is **not** reliable.
 Tweets appear as unknown language, or a user making several tweets which I can see are all in one language get labelled as different language.
 If you still want to use language, you can continue.

 ### What about the settings of the user?